 Warm Up to Glowing Winter Beauty

-Winter beauty rules for skin, hair and nails in 2017.
+Winter beauty rules for skin, hair and nails.

 Time-tested advice from Ann Louise Gittleman, Ph.D., CNS, can make our winter beauty rituals that much easier because her tips are a distillation of both wisdom and experience.
 Most of her recommendations are really simple and easy to implement, like her advice to take up to 25,000 IU of vitamin A (“the skin vitamin”) for guaranteed flawless skin, shiny hair and hard nails.

 Dryness, redness, and the accentuation of wrinkles are common skin complaints in winter.
 Cold weather, less sunlight and the lack of fresh, antioxidant rich produce on our dinner plates take a toll.
 When the skin’s DNA and the membrane of cells become damaged, the complexion can lose firmness and tone.
 Winter conditions require special avoidance of lifestyle habits that precipitate these skin conditions.
 Top wrinkle promoters are: smoking, alcohol and caffeine (which dry the skin), low protein or fat-free diets, environmental pollution, toxic chemical stressors, lack of exercise needed for oxygenation of tissues, habitual frowning and squinting, and even over-the-counter drugs, such as aspirin, that rob us of vital nutrients.